Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 The secondary foreign key stores the primary key of the associated link, which is likely to change over time.

-As per the example in the DFK section above, this would be the `CUSTOMER_PK`, derived from the `CUSTOMER_ID`.
+As per the example in the DFK section above, this would be the `CUSTOMER_HK`, derived from the `CUSTOMER_ID`.

 #### Start Date (src_start_date)